StaffanKonstholm/5E/README.md

 See wall of force.

 ### Goodberry
 This spell singlehandedly removes the need for looking for food, making survival in the wild trivial.
+Effectively, hunger does not matter.
 In doing so it breaks Tension and Release.

 ### Create food and water
 See goodberry.

 ### Prestidigitation
 This spell singlehadedly removes the need for a bath.
+Effectively, dirt and grime does not matter.
 In doing so it breaks Tension and Release.

 ### Shield